Red Light, Green Light Codes (January 2025)

 How to Get More Red Light, Green Light Codes

-If you want to stay up-to-date with Red Light, Green Light codes, make sure to bookmark this guide (CTRL+D) and visit it often because we do our best to find the latest ones and place them here so you don’t have to do all that hard work.
+If you want to stay up-to-date with Red Light, Green Light codes, make sure to bookmark this guide (CTRL+D) and visit it often.
+We do our best to find the latest rewards and place them here so you don’t have to do all that hard work.

 However, if you want to learn more about the game and participate in special events, visit the Red Light Green Light Discord server or the slugfo Roblox group.